 He also pointed out how essential it is to select a better social media platform according to the product you’re selling or the target audience you are aiming for.

 Michael Agard from Content Verve speaks from his 4 years of research and hundreds of split tests.

-He talks about conversion optimization and one of the greatest villains that kills conversion is friction.
+He talks about conversion optimization, and one of the greatest villains that kill conversion is friction.

 Image Source: Unbounce

-So by reducing the friction for your customer in their decision-making can really increase your conversion dramatically.
+So reducing the friction for your customer in their decision-making can really increase your conversion dramatically.

-Friction impacts the prospective customers and their decision towards purchasing or taking an CTA for your product.
+Friction impacts prospective customers and their decision towards purchasing or taking a CTA for your product.